ZebbaraAbdessamad/deploy-spring-boot-on-k8s-using-jenkins/README.md

 Build this Docker image and use it for your Jenkins server with both Docker and kubectl installed.

-Run your Jenkins server ( don't forget to make jenkins and minikube cluster in the same network )
+Run your Jenkins server (don't forget to make Jenkins and Minikube cluster in the same network)

   ```bash
    docker run -d -p 8080:8080 -p 50000:50000